Moulès-et-Baucels

 Moulès-et-Baucels ([mulɛs e bosɛl]; Molés e Baucèls) is a commune in the Hérault department in the Occitanie region in southern France.

-Geography

 Climate

 Moulès-et-Baucels has a mediterranean climate (Köppen climate classification Csa).
-The average annual temperature in Moulès-et-Baucels is 14.1 C. The average annual rainfall is 1113.8 mm with October as the wettest month.
-The temperatures are highest on average in July, at around 23.6 C, and lowest in January, at around 6.1 C. The highest temperature ever recorded in Moulès-et-Baucels was 44.3 C on 28 June 2019; the coldest temperature ever recorded was -13.5 C on 17 January 1987.
+The average annual temperature is 14.1 C. The average annual rainfall is 1113.8 mm with October as the wettest month.
+The temperatures are highest on average in July, at around 23.6 C, and lowest in January, at around 6.1 C. The highest temperature ever recorded was 44.3 C on 28 June 2019 and the coldest was -13.5 C on 17 January 1987.